groupdocs-merger/GroupDocs.Merger-Products/content/merger/nodejs-java/extract/pdf.en.md

     link_title: "Learn more"
     picture: "about_merger.svg" # 480 X 400
     content: |
-       [GroupDocs.Merger for Node.js via Java](/merger/nodejs-java/) is a comprehensive tool for document management.
-It supports more than 50 formats, including PDF, Word, Excel, PowerPoint, images, and archives, enabling you to merge, split, extract, swap, and remove pages with ease.
+       [GroupDocs.Merger for Node.js via Java](/merger/nodejs-java/) is a comprehensive document processing library that supports over 50 formats, including PDF, Word, Excel, PowerPoint, and images.
+It allows you to merge, split, extract, rearrange, and delete pages with ease.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to merge PDF documents"
+    title: "How to extract PDF pages"
     content: |
-      [GroupDocs.Merger](/merger/nodejs-java/) provides seamless merging for PDF documents.
-Enhance your Node.js via Java applications by combining multiple files into one.
+      [GroupDocs.Merger](/merger/nodejs-java/) makes it easy to extract pages from PDF documents.
+Add seamless document processing to your Node.js via Java applications.

-      1. Set the path to the first PDF document.
+      1. Provide the file path of the source PDF document.
-      2. Select the second document.
+      2. Choose the pages you want to extract.
-      3. Define optional parameters.
+      3. Run the extraction process.
-      4. Merge the files and save the output document.
+      4. Save the extracted pages as a new document.

     code:
       platform: "nodejs-java"